 This may sound like traditional advice, but passion can make a significant difference.
 It should ideally be something that you’d keep doing despite the earnings.

-Finding a niche that you’re passionate about, skilled in, and have a large potential market is the real sweet spot to enter that market.
+Finding a niche you’re passionate about, skilled in, and have a large potential market is the real sweet spot to enter.

 Can you actually make money if you go with that niche?
 What’s the point when you can’t monetize your hard work?

 Check out how other bloggers are monetizing their blogs.
 Are they selling their own digital products?
 Are they doing Affiliate marketing?
 Do brands advertise with bloggers from your niche?
 Are their courses on Udemy related to your niche?

 These pointers can help you decide whether to go with the niche.
 You must ensure that whatever niche you finalize has at least one or two potential monetization methods.